-Dairy Feeder calves will show first.
+\\Dairy Feeder calves will show first.
 The feeder calf steers will be divided by weight into classes not to exceed 12 calves per class.

-- ⇒ Market beef must be in the possession of the exhibitor by January 1st of this year. - All market beef must be without horns. - An exhibitor may enter a maximum of two market beef and will be tagged at the fair - Market beef will weigh in Saturday, July 20th @ 12:00 p.m.
-Shoulder height will be measured at that time also.
+- Market beef must be in the possession of the exhibitor by January 1st of this year. - ⇒ All market beef must be without horns. - ⇒ An exhibitor may enter a maximum of two market beef and will be tagged at the fair - ⇒ Market beef will weigh on Saturday, July 19th @ 12:00 p.m.
 No reweighs allowed.
-Market beef will be identified at the Saturday weigh-in. - Market beef must be shown in the Jr. Fair Show in order to sell at the Jr. Fair Sale and must weigh a minimum of 1000 lbs.
+Market beef will be identified at the Saturday weigh-in. - Weigh-in/Check-in order as followed: Market Beef, followed by Feeder Calves, followed by Beef Breeding. - ⇒ Market beef must be shown in the Jr. Fair Show in order to sell at the Jr. Fair Sale and must weigh a minimum of 1000 lbs.
 Dairy Steer must weigh 1100 lbs. to sell.
-Market beef that do not make weight must be removed from the fairgrounds by 10:00 p.m. on Saturday of move-in day - Classes will be broken out according to registration and number of animals that show up, at the discretion of Sr. and Jr. Fair authorities. - ⇒ There will not be any division.
-All 1st and 2nd place winners will compete for Grand and Reserve Campion Market Beef. - Grand Champion Market Beef and Reserve Grand Champion Market Beef will be terminal. - Dairy Steers must be 100% Dairy, or will be placed in Beef Class.
+Market beef that do not make weight must be removed from the fairgrounds by 10:00 p.m. on Saturday of move-in day - ⇒ Classes will be broken out according to registration and number of animals that show up, at the discretion of Sr. and Jr. Fair authorities. - ⇒ There will not be any division.
+All 1st and 2nd place winners will compete for Grand and Reserve Campion Market Beef. - ⇒ Grand Champion Market Beef and Reserve Grand Champion Market Beef will be terminal. - ⇒ Dairy Steers must be 100% Dairy, or will be placed in Beef Class.

-Section 2- Market Beef Classes:
+Section 2- Market Beef